w3c/wot/planning/Architecture/README.md

 ### Informative vs. Normative
 Should we make Architecture informative?
+- If we do, we need to determine disposition of existing normative content.

 ### Restructuring
 What purposes does the Architecture document serve, and how can it be restructured to serve these purposes better?